• Home

 A Most Precious Gift

-March 31, 2012 by Sherri 2 Comments
+March 31, 2012 By Sherri

 Last year, my husband Wayne met Russell Irwin an Artist from Missouri.
 They quickly became close friends, even though we live hundreds of miles away.
 Russell had shared his love for what he calls his Paper Mosaics.
 His most recent one, named Precious, is spectacular!
 Wayne saw it in person and Russell shared the inspiring video below about the creation of Precious.